dustinhayes/JS-Unplugged/README.md

 ```

 ### Conditionals ###
-The most basic conditional statements is the control flow `if` statement.
+The most basic conditional statements is the control flow statement `if`.

 ```javascript
 if (/* expression */) {